ithinkihaveacat/node-fishback/README.md

 ## About

 Fishback is an simple NodeJS-powered caching HTTP proxy.
-It tries pretty hard to be RFC2616 compliant (and many of the slightly unusual features like `only-if-cached` and `max-stale` are supported), but there's probably some things it doesn't do right.
+It tries pretty hard to be RFC2616 compliant (and many of the slightly unusual features like `only-if-cached` and `max-stale` are supported), but there's probably some things it doesn't do completely correctly.
+(Any variation from RFC2616 should be considered a bug.)

-It's been tested under node 0.4.0, and is likely to require node 0.3.7+.
+It's been tested under node 0.4.1, and is likely to require node 0.3.7+.

-## Bugs/Issues
+## `only-if-cached`

-  * There's no HTTPS support.
+If a request includes the [`only-if-cached`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.4) header, then the client receives a 504 response.
+However, the proxy also issues the request to the origin server in the background, storing the returned content in the cache if possible so that subsequent requests can be fulfilled by the cache.

 ## Installation